wavefrontHQ/docs/pages/doc/alerts.md

 2. Click the name of the alert you want to change to display the Edit Alert page.
 3. Update the properties you want to change, and click **Save**.

-## Organizing Related Alerts
+## Organizing Related Alerts With Alert Tags

 You can use alert tags to organize related alerts into categories.
-Alert tags are one of several kinds of [object tags](tags_overview.html) that Wavefront supports.
 Alert tags let you:
 * [Search or filter](wavefront_searching.html) the list of alerts in the Alerts browser to show only a category of alerts.
 * Suppress a category of alerts during a [maintenance window](maintenance_windows_managing.html).
 * [Reference a group of alert metrics](alerts_dependencies.html#referencing-alert-metrics) in a single expression.

 You can add a new or existing alert tag at any time:
-* When you create or edit the alert, set the **Tags** property.
+* Set the **Tags** property when you create or edit the alert.
-* When you view the alert in the Alerts browser, click **+** at the bottom (next to existing alert tags, if any).
+* Click **+** at the bottom of the alert when you view it in the Alerts browser.

-You can use alert tags to establish the categories that are meaningful for your use cases.
-For example, you might assign tags like `networkOps`, `underDevelopment`, and `eastCoast` to indicate that an alert is maintained by the Network Operations team, is still experimental, and obtains metrics from a particular geographic region.
-You can search for one or more of these tags to find any other alerts that are in the same category or combination of categories.
+For example, you might assign tags like `networkOps`, `underDevelopment`, and `eastCoast`.
+All users can later search for one or more of these tags to find any other alerts that are in the same category or combination of categories.

+### Multi-Level Alert Tags

 You can use alert tag paths for categories that have multiple levels.
 For example, suppose you have created a group of alerts that you use as demo examples, and:
 * Within the demo group, some alerts monitor network activity, while others monitor request latency.
 * Within each subgroup, some alerts monitor production applications, while others monitor development applications.

 To help you manage these alerts, you assign the tag paths `example.network.prod`, `example.network.dev`, `example.latency.prod`, and `example.latency.dev`.
-The Alerts browser below shows the tag paths as a hierarchy under **Tag Paths** in the filter bar on the left.
+The Alerts browser below shows the tag paths as a hierarchy under **Tag Paths** on the left.
 You can click **example** and then **network** to view all alerts that have a tag path that starts with `example.network`.

 ![Alert tag path](images/alert_tag_path.png)